domesticatedviking/TextyMcSpeechy/tts_dojo/TTS_dojo_guide.md

    - This allows you to decide when your model is done training by listening to which checkpoint's version of the voice sounds the best.
    - Beware that leaving this tool unattended for a long time or saving checkpoint files frequently could quite easily fill your entire hard drive -- each checkpoint file is over 800MB.
    - You can set up an automatic shutdown if your available storage falls below a certain threshold by editing the global SETTINGS.txt file in `tts_dojo/DOJO_CONTENTS/scripts/SETTINGS.txt` before creating a new voice dojo.
-   - You can manually save the most recent checkpoint file and convert it to piper voice model by pressing `s` while this pane is selected.
+   - You can manually save the most recent checkpoint file and convert it to a Piper voice model by pressing `s` while this pane is selected.
 This can be useful if you need to shut down a training session and resume it later.  `run_training.sh` will automatically prompt you to resume training from the highest epoch checkpoint you have saved.
    - Since checkpoint files are so large, by default the checkpoint grabber only saves 1 out of every 25 checkpoints that piper generates.
 You can change how often checkpoints are automatically saved by pressing `i` to save them less often and and `d` to save them more often.
 You can also turn automatic saving off and on by pressing `t`.

 4. `CONTROL CONSOLE`